 Me too.
 Besides looking forward to a good dish it is also almost like having the night off.
 That is something we can all use once in a while, right?

 Dairy Free Herbed Scalloped Potatoes

-- 1 tablespoon dairy dree butter to grease the bottom and sides of a 9"x13" casserole or butter two smaller casseroles.
+- 1 tablespoon butter dairy-free to grease the bottom and sides of a 9"x13" casserole or butter two smaller casseroles

 - 4 tablespoons flour